What is a tangent?

 A tangent, like a sine or a cosine, is a mathematical way of thinking about a kind of movement that happens in nature.
 A tangent is really just a rephrasing of the same information we already had for calculating the sine function.

-The cosine wave and the sine wave for the same natural phenomenon go up and down by the same amount, but out of phase: the cosine reaches the bottom of the wave when the sine is at zero, and the sine reaches the bottom of the wave when the cosine is at zero.
-The tangent, on the other hand, is a straight line – not a wave – that moves around the edge of a circle defined by these right triangles, as you can see here.
+The cosine wave and the sine wave for the same natural phenomenon go up and down by the same amount, but out of phase.
+The cosine reaches the bottom of the wave when the sine is at zero.
+But the sine reaches the bottom of the wave when the cosine is at zero.
+The tangent, on the other hand, is a straight line – not a wave.
+That line moves around the edge of a circle defined by these right triangles.